insinfo/galileo/packages/gitbook/guides/getting-started.md

 like Sentry.

-To add your own logic, set the `errorHandler` of your `Angel` instance.
+To add your own logic, set the `errorHandler` of your `Galileo` instance.
 It is a function that accepts 3 parameters:
-* `AngelHttpException`
+* `GalileoHttpException`
 * `RequestContext`
 * `ResponseContext`